Schmid7k/tpt/README.md

 ```

 ## tpc
-text_processing_count - short tpc - is a command line utility similar to wc:
+Text Processing Count - short tpc - is a command line utility similar to wc:
 ```
 Text Processing Toolkit 0.2.1
 By Schmid7k